-The first step is to connect with the CIEE overseas representative closest to you.
-To find an representative, select your country:
+The first step is to connect with the CIEE international representative closest to you.
+To find a representative, select your country:

-If you can’t find an CIEE overseas representative in your country, you can apply directly to CIEE.
+If you can’t find a CIEE international representative in your country, you can apply directly to CIEE.
 Send us an email to learn more.

 How Does the Program Work?

 You will be welcomed as a visitor with a U.S. Department of State J-1 visa.
 This visa allows you to live and work in the United States for up to four months during your university summer break.
 It also gives you the possibility to travel for an additional 30 days after your job ends.

 Visitors with J-1 visas require a sponsor.
 As a student in the CIEE Work & Travel USA program, CIEE is your sponsor.
 We’re responsible for making sure you are prepared to live in America, have access to a good job with a responsible employer, and have a meaningful cultural exchange experience.
 We also monitor your health, safety and well-being while you are in this country.

 You will be working for one of thousands of employers located all across the United States.
 Your representative can tell you all you need to know about your employment options.

 Are You Eligible?

 To be eligible for the CIEE Work & Travel USA program, you must: